 by Thomas Berger, EAN Scientific Committee Chair

-Dear EAN members, dear friends,
+Dear EAN Members, colleagues, and friends,

-Chair of the EAN Scientific Committee
+Thomas Berger, EAN Scientific Committee Chair